Baccalaureate Service Addresses

 Do you want to write a Baccalaureate or Graduation Speech for submission?
 Details below:

-Baccalaureate takes place Saturday before Commencement at 8 pm in the Chapel.
-The service features a series of thoughtful, funny, and meaningful reflections on the spiritual and emotional impact of one’s time at K.
+Baccalaureate takes place Saturday before Commencement.
+The service is at 8:00pm in Stetson Chapel and features a series of thoughtful, funny, and meaningful reflections on the spiritual and emotional impact of one’s time at K.

 Commencement is, of course, the capstone event of graduation week.
 Being selected to speak as a representative of the senior class is a very high honor.